 Upon submission of the PLUS application, a credit check will be performed.
 A parent must not have adverse credit history to qualify for the PLUS Loan.
 The parent borrower will choose to begin payments 60 days after the final disbursement for the academic year or defer repayment until 6 months after the student graduates or falls below 6 credits of enrollment.

 Upon approval of the PLUS Loan, a first-time borrower will be directed to complete the Master Promissory Note (MPN).
-The PLUS Loan interest rate is fixed and origination fee is 4.228% (for loans disbursed through 9/30/2021).
-The projected interest rate for the 2021-2022 year is 6.28%; however, the rate had not been officially released by the time of catalog publication.
+The PLUS Loan interest rate is fixed and the interest rate for the 2023-2024 year is 8.05%.
+The Federal Direct Loan origination fees for a Parent (PLUS) Loan is 4.228%.

 If you have filed the appropriate application, you will be automatically packaged with any of the below-mentioned grants that you are eligible for.